R3inholt/PasswordGenerator/README.md

 # Inspiration

-Application is not an innovation - I know that this kind of apps can be easily found everywhere.
-I made it with educational purposes only.
+Part of the "Programming Challanges v4.0".
+I made it for educational purposes only.

 ### Here's what I learned from it:
 * Better understanding of LINQ queries